bartbutenaers/node-red-contrib-letsencrypt/README.md

 ## Node usage

-The following basic flow renews the LetsEncrypt certificate, when a message is injected manually:
+The following basic flow renews the LetsEncrypt certificate (on a Raspberry Pi), when a message is injected manually:

 ![Basic flow](https://user-images.githubusercontent.com/14224149/80087879-07a59900-855c-11ea-848b-42c3067a09c0.png)